Faculty and Staff

 Linda earned a B.A. in Psychology from Kalamazoo College, and an M.A. and Ph.D. in Counseling Psychology from the University of Notre Dame.
 She completed her predoctoral internship at the University of California at Davis, and has been a licensed psychologist in Pennsylvania since 1997.
 Before coming to Shippensburg, Linda spent several years on the Counseling Center staff at Dickinson College, and has also worked in private practice.
 Linda's areas of interest include mood disorders, gender issues, relationship development and conflict resolution, LGBT concerns and identity development, disabilities, international and multicultural issues in counseling and higher education, and professional and ethical issues for psychologists.

 Veena earned her B.A. in Clinical Psychology from Marywood University, as well as her Master's and Psy.D. in Clinical Psychology from Marywood University.
 She completed her Doctoral Internship at Rutgers University Counseling Center.
+She is a licensed psychologist in the state of Pennsylvania.
 Special areas of interest include: trauma (particularly with survivors of sexual assault), anxiety disorders, mood disorders, interpersonal issues, anger management, and working with minority and underserved populations.

 Caroline Meaney, M.S., Counselor